anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 #### 0.1 Introduction

-For this tutorial, we'll be creating a Convolutional Neural Network(CNN) model with Keras on Colaboratory.
+For this tutorial, we'll be training a Convolutional Neural Network(CNN) model with Keras on Colaboratory.
 The model will be able to classify the images of cat and dog.

 1. What is Image Recognition (or Image Classification)?\
 When a computer sees an image (takes an image as input), it will see an array of pixel values.
 Depending on the resolution and size of the image, it will see a WIDTH x HEIGHT x 3 array of numbers (The WIDTH and HEIGHT refers to the size while the 3 refers to RGB values).
 For example, suppose we have a colorful image in JPG format with a size 480 x 480.
 The array seen by the computer will be 480 x 480 x 3.
 Each of these numbers is a value between 0 and 255 which describes the pixel intensity at that point.
 These numbers, while meaningless to us when we perform image classification, are the only inputs available to the computer.\